Freight Shipping from Little Rock to Seattle

 How much does it cost to ship freight from Little Rock to Seattle?

-Full truckload (FTL) rates from Little Rock, AR to Seattle, WA currently range from $4,977-$6,135 for a standard dry van load over the 2,315-mile route.
+Full truckload (FTL) rates from Little Rock, AR to Seattle, WA currently range $4,977-$6,135 (roughly $2.16-$2.67 per mile over 2,315 miles).
 LTL shipments typically cost $1,473-$2,368 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Little Rock to Seattle?